Golf: By-product of Polder land and Links land

 Letter of Licence 1618 from James VI/I to James Melvill (sic) and William Berwick

 The Scottish connection with the Netherlands goes back centuries.
-It is said to have begun in the time of King David I in early 12th century, and by 14th century thousands of sacks of wool and tens of thousands of hides were being exported annually to the Low Countries.
-By 1600, Dutch traders were settling on the east coast of Scotland and Scottish merchants were setting up house in Veere, where they enjoyed privileges such as duty free imports and limited self-governance, including the use of Scots Law.
+It is said to have begun in the time of King David I and by 14th century thousands of sacks of wool and tens of thousands of hides were being exported annually to the Low Countries.
+By 1600, Dutch traders were settling on the east coast of Scotland and Scottish merchants were setting up house in Veere, where they enjoyed special privileges such as duty free imports and limited self-governance, including the use of Scots Law.
 The Scottish diaspora in the Netherlands is less well known than others but the connections exist to this day.

 However, few historians consider why the Dutch were making leather ‘colf’ balls and why did golf flourish in Scotland while colf died out in the Netherlands.